 - Strange noises such as banging, whistling, or clicking.

-- Radiators or vents are not warming up as expected.
+- Vents are not warming up as expected.

 Recognizing these issues early can help you prevent expensive repairs and keep your home consistently warm.